Interpretablility versus explainability

 Explainability

-The extent to which the internal mechanics of a machine learning model can be articulated in human terms, important for transparency and building trust.
+In the context of machine learning, explainability is the extent to which the internal mechanics of a machine learning model can be articulated in human terms, important for transparency and building trust.

 Explainability methods preview: Various explainability methods exist to help clarify how complex models work.
 For instance…